am133/Projects/README.md

-# Fooder - Food Recognition and Recipe Finder
+# Fooder - AI Food Recognition and Recipe Finder

 An AI-powered application that recognizes food items in images and suggests relevant recipes.